-Day 11: Reversed Crossing Hitch
+Day 11: Reverse Crossing Hitch

-Reversed Crossing Hitch
+Reverse Crossing Hitch

-- The knots and frictions are compacted
+- The knots and frictions are compact and solid.

-- Tension is equal in all the cage lines
+- Tension is equal in all the cage lines.

 - Try making a cage on different parts of the body: leg, torso, whole body, you decide!

 - Experiment drawing different shapes when making the crossing hitches.

 - Try changing the number of wraps and the distance between them.

 - Try different techniques to make the baseline of the cage (spirals, reverse tensions, half-hitches etc.)